-Tension and pace are the next most crucial items in the writer’s armoury.
+Tension and pace are the next most important items in the writer’s armoury.
 It doesn’t matter how vital your subject matter, or how brilliant your writing style, if you don’t have tension in your story, and if it doesn’t move with pace, your readers will get bored or frustrated, and (writer’s worst nightmare) might even give up.

-TENSION – Or one might call it suspense.
+TENSION – or one might call it suspense.

 This means your work must contain elements of what one might call the three C’s.

 CONFLICT – clashes of opinion, personality, or circumstance.

 All depiction, all dialogue, all reflection, must in one way or another have a bearing on the tension in your story.
 They should not be diversions just for the sake of beautiful description or clever intercourse.

 Take this random passage from one of the most suspenseful of all writers, John Fowles –

 ‘…as men always will, I tried to extract some hope from her.
 That she would wait for me, not judge me too quickly… such things.
 But she stopped me with a look.
 A look I shall never forget, because it was almost one of hatred.
 And hatred in her face was like spite in the Virgin Mary’s; it reversed the entire order of nature.
 I walked beside her in silence.
 I said goodbye to her under a street lamp.
 By a garden full of lilac trees.’
 (The Magus)